Airstack-xyz/docs/guides/combinations/multiple-erc20s-or-nfts.md

 {% endtab %}
 {% endtabs %}

-The final result will the the list of all common holders in an array:
+The final result will be the list of all common holders in an array:

 ```json
 [